awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 ## Databases<a name="rs-overview-databases"></a>

 Amazon Redshift creates one database when you provision a cluster\.
-This is the database you use to load data and run queries on your data\.
+This is the database that you use to load data and run queries on your data\.
 You can create additional databases as needed by running a SQL command\.
 For more information about creating additional databases, go to [Step 1: Create a database](https://docs.aws.amazon.com/redshift/latest/dg/t_creating_database.html) in the *Amazon Redshift Database Developer Guide*\.

 When you provision a cluster, you specify an admin user who has access to all of the databases that are created within the cluster\.
 This admin user is a superuser who is the only user with access to the database initially, though this user can create additional superusers and users\.
 For more information, go to [Superusers](https://docs.aws.amazon.com/redshift/latest/dg/r_superusers.html) and [Users](https://docs.aws.amazon.com/redshift/latest/dg/r_Users.html) in the *Amazon Redshift Database Developer Guide*\.